Frequently Asked Questions

 With the Citizens’ Initiative Review, Oregonians now have a powerful new tool in the official Statewide Voters’ Pamphlet to easily find reliable and clear information, and sort through even the toughest questions about ballot measures.

-During a five-day public hearing, panelists hear from advocates for and against the measure under review, and call upon additional policy experts for information about the measure under review.
+During a four-day process, panelists hear from advocates for and against the measure under review, as well as from additional policy experts for information about the measure.

-Healthy Democracy, working with both initiative advocate teams and doing independent background research, identifies a range of additional background witnesses or policy experts.
-The panelists may choose to hear testimony from these witnesses either in person or in some cases via video or phone conference.
+The panelists may choose to hear testimony from these witnesses either in-person or in some cases via video or phone conference.

 Over the course of Review, panelists have the opportunity to directly ask questions of the advocates, prioritize what they want to learn about, and deliberate together.
 On a daily basis the panel identifies the key facts and key arguments about the measure, and as a group sorts through the information they’ve gathered to highlight the most important points to share with voters statewide.